terminusdb/terminusdb-bootstrap/README.md

 #### If you've installed before

-You may need to move or remove previous volumes or you may encounter bugs or the old console.
+You may need to remove previous volumes or you may encounter bugs or the old console.

 Warning: This will lead to losing local data.